Frankel (horse): Juddmonte International Stakes

 On 22 August, Frankel won the Juddmonte International Stakes at York.
 This race was over 10 furlongs and was the first time that he raced over more than a mile.
 Consequently, there was much anticipation as to whether he would stay the extra distance.
 Starting at odds of 1/10 against eight rivals, he barely came off the bridle to win easily by seven lengths from Farhh, who was a nose ahead of four-time Group 1 winner St Nicholas Abbey in third.
 Most striking, was the dominance Frankel's very high cruising speed gave him, particularly now upped in distance to 10 furlongs.
 Indeed, TV footage of the aftermath in the Winners' Enclosure, shows Cecil in genuine awe of his equine protégé, running his hands down the horse's back to demonstrate there was hardly a bead of sweat to be found.
 This was his eighth consecutive European Group 1 victory, breaking the previous record of seven in a row set by Rock of Gibraltar.
-After the race trainer Sir Henry Cecil said "It's fantastic.
+After the race trainer Cecil said "It's fantastic.
 It's great for Yorkshire and they deserved to see him."
 He was attending the racecourse after missing Frankel's previous win due to ill health and said the win made him feel "twenty years better."

 Writing a few days after the race, Marcus Armytage said: "Forget ratings, handicappers' assessments or any other method by which you measure one racehorse against another, it is unlikely that the world in either this or any previous generation has ever seen a better racehorse than Frankel ...
 What makes him unique is his ability to go a top class sprinter's pace over distance ... he is a lightning strike of genetics which may not be repeated for 100 years."

 Frankel was expected to have only one more race in his career, and to stand as a stallion from 2013.
 Having demonstrated at York his ability comfortably to stay ten furlongs, there was speculation that there might be a change to his programme, with his final race being the twelve furlong (mile and a half) Prix de l'Arc de Triomphe at Longchamp in October.
 However, on 31 August Lord Grimthorpe said that Frankel's next race would be the Champion Stakes.